 Distance from Las Vegas: 330 miles

-Located off the coast of Central California, Channel Island National Park is one of the least visited national parks in the United States.
+Located along the Central California Coast, Channel Island National Park is one of the most remote West Coast national parks.

-But if you end up driving to Los Angeles and further up California Coast, Channel Islands is a great stop along your itinerary.
-If you make your way here, I recommend stopping for a couple of days in nearby Santa Barbara, one of the most beautiful towns along Central California Coast.
+If you drive along the California Coast toward the Big Sur, Channel Islands is a great stop along your itinerary.
+If you make your way here, stay for a couple of days in nearby Santa Barbara, one of the most beautiful Central California cities.

 10. Arches National Park